 Of the international students enrolled in the Class of 2021, 11 percent were from Africa and the Middle East, 48 percent from Asia, 4 percent from Australia and the Pacific, 14 percent from Canada and Mexico, 9 percent from Central and South America and the Caribbean, and 14 percent from Europe.

 Penn has offered and conferred more than 100 different degrees since 1757.

 Approximately 14,000 University students, faculty and staff participate in more than 300 Penn volunteer and community service programs, as well as the more than 60 academically-based community service courses that are taught each year.

 A charter member of the Ivy League, Penn offers intercollegiate competition for men in 17 sports and 16 sports for women.

 With 136 research centers and institutes, research is a substantial and esteemed enterprise at Penn.
 The scale and interdisciplinary character of our research activities make Penn a nationally-ranked research university.

 Faculty (Fall 2017)

 Academic Support Staff: 2,489

 The student-faculty ratio is 6:1

-In the past two decades, the faculty has been home to eight MacArthur Award recipients, five National Medal of Science recipients, four Nobel Prize recipients and five Pulitzer Prize recipients.
+In the past two decades, the faculty has been home to eight MacArthur Award recipients, four National Medal of Science recipients, four Nobel Prize recipients and two Pulitzer Prize recipients.